 Parenting after Separation/Divorce – Parents attend an educational course about the negative effects of separation/divorce and how to cope.
 Positive parenting strategies are taught to help keep the children out of their parent’s conflicts and to maintain a healthy relationship.

-Over 8,800 donated school supplies were distributed to children and youth in 2018 to help them start the school year with supplies they need to succeed.
+Donated school supplies from the community and participating local businesses are distributed to children and youth in need in Haldimand and Norfolk to help them start the school year with supplies they need to succeed.